janheinrichmerker/website-orgelverein/README.md

 # Orgelverein am Braunschweiger Dom e.V. website

 The _Orgelbauverein am Braunschweiger Dom e.V._ set itself the goal, to fund the choir organ for the _Braunschweiger Dom_.

+## License

+This repository is [not licensed](https://choosealicense.com/no-permission/), meaning you have to ask for permission if you want to use our code and/or content.